christian-post/cpp-game-test/readme.md

    git clone https://github.com/christian-post/cpp-game-test.git
    ```
    Alternatively, if you don't have Git installed, [download the repo as ZIP](https://github.com/christian-post/cpp-game-test/archive/refs/heads/master.zip) and unpack it.
-3. Open the folder in Visual Studio or double-click on the .sln file.
+3. Open the folder in Visual Studio or double-click the .sln file.
-4. Visual Studio will detect the CMake project automatically.
-5. Set the build configuration to `x64-Debug`.
+4. Set the build configuration to `x64-Debug`.
-6. Build the project with `Ctrl+Shift+B`.
+5. Build the project with `Ctrl+Shift+B`.
-7. Run the program with F5.
+6. Run the program with F5.

 ---